The police can stop and question you at any time - they can search you depending on the situation.

 - their name and police station

-- what they expect to find, eg drugs
+- what they expect to find, for example drugs

-- the reason they want to search you, eg it looks like you’re hiding something
+- the reason they want to search you, for example if it looks like you’re hiding something

 - why they are legally allowed to search you

 - that you can have a record of the search and if this isn’t possible at the time, how you can get a copy